Stochastic De Giorgi Iteration and Regularity of Stochastic Partial Differential Equation: Stochastic De Giorgi iteration

 with $p = 2(n+1)/(n+2)$ and $q = 2(n+1)/n$ we obtain \rf{interpolation} immediately.

 Applying the Sobolev inequality on $\mr^n$ to the second term on the right side of \rf{interpolation} and then substituting the result in \eqref{r2 eq 1}, we obtain

 We now come to the key step of the proof, namely using It\^o's formula to bound the terms involving the supremum over $I_k$ and the gradient of $u$.
-The function $h_r(u) = \abs{ (u -r)^+}^2 $ is piecewise smooth with a single point of discontinuity and the process $u (t)$ has the martingale part whose quadratic variation process is absolutely continuous with respect to the Lebesgue measure on $\mr_+$.
-Thus It\^o's formula can be applied to the composition $h_{a_k} ( u(t) ) = \vert u_{k,a}(t)\vert^2$ and we have
+The function $h_r(u) = \abs{ (u -r)^+}^2 $ is piecewise smooth with continuous derivative and its second derivative has a single point of discontinuity (a jump) at $u = r$.
+The quadratic variation process of the martingale part of the process $u (t)$ is absolutely continuous with respect to the Lebesgue measure on $\mr_+$.
+Thus, formally applying It\^o's formula and the SPDE \rf{basiceqn} to the composition $h_{a_k} ( u(t) ) = \vert u_{k,a}(t)\vert^2$ we have